Accelerated Bachelor’s & J.D. Program

 To complete a bachelor’s degree and J.D. in six years, keep in mind:

-- By January of your junior year, you must take the LSAT and complete the College of Law’s application process.
+- You must take the LSAT and complete the College of Law’s application process.

-- Credits earned during the first year of law school will fulfill your upper-level and residency requirements for the bachelor’s degree, provided you’ve earned at least 90 undergraduate credits prior to starting at the College of Law.
+- Credits earned during the first year of law school can fulfill your upper-level and residency requirements for the bachelor’s degree, provided you’ve finished all requirements for your undergraduate major except for electives.
 You’ll receive your bachelor’s degree when you successfully complete all first-year law courses, normally at the end of your fourth year.

 - To earn a J.D., you must complete a minimum of 90 credit hours (42 credit hours of required courses and at least 48 credit hours of electives).